A blurred or distorted vision is a shooter’s worst enemy as it gets in the way of precisely aiming at your target.

 3. Minutes of Angle (MOA)

 Higher MOA or a bigger dot size is ideal for fast-moving targets at a close range.
-Smaller red dot sights, on the other hand, are best for long-distance shooting.
+Meanwhile, smaller red dot optics are best for long-distance shooting.

 4. Reticle Brightness Adjustments

-When you have astigmatism, you’re likely to see a starburst reticle if the brightness is too low.
+When you have red dot astigmatism, you’re likely to see a starburst reticle if the brightness is too low.
 This happens especially when you don’t wear corrective lenses.

 How to Fix a Blurry Red Dot Sight

 Is your red dot sight blurry?
-Here are 4 quick fixes you can do to address that distorted sight:
+Here are 4 quick fixes you can do to address that fuzzy red dot sight:

 What Is Astigmatism?